 NOTE 3 The ACCESS service cannot be mapped to services using SN referencing.

-Figure 11 – Summary of DLMS/COSEM AL services
+Figure 11 – Summary of DLMS®/COSEM AL services

-DLMS/COSEM application layer protocols
+DLMS®/COSEM application layer protocols

-The DLMS/COSEM AL protocols specify the procedures for information transfer for AA control and authentication using connection-oriented ACSE procedures, and for data transfer between COSEM clients and servers using xDLMS procedures.
-Therefore, the DLMS/COSEM AL protocol is based on the ACSE standard as specified in ISO/IEC 15954:1999 and the DLMS standard, as specified in IEC 61334-4-41:1996, with the extensions for DLMS/COSEM.
+The DLMS®/COSEM AL protocols specify the procedures for information transfer for AA control and authentication using connection-oriented ACSE procedures, and for data transfer between COSEM clients and servers using xDLMS procedures.
+Therefore, the DLMS®/COSEM AL protocol is based on the ACSE standard as specified in ISO/IEC 15954:1999 and the DLMS® standard, as specified in IEC 61334-4-41:1996, with the extensions for DLMS®/COSEM.
 The procedures are defined in terms of:

 the interactions between peer ACSE and xDLMS protocol machines through the use of services of the supporting protocol layer;